Cancellation Process in SaaS: 6 Cancellation Flow Examples to Reduce Churn

 The beauty of Userpilot’s in-app surveys is the ability to organize customers into segments based on their behavior.

-The goal is to group users that share the same user attributes.
+The goal is to group users who share the same user attributes.

 These attributes include clicking the ” cancellation page” button, engaging with your survey, and typing a response in your cancellation form.

 These attributes also express the desire of customers to unsubscribe from your SaaS tool.
-In this case, you need to group them in the same segment together.
+In this case, you need to group them in the same user segment.

-From here, only people in this segment can receive a specific alternative offer.
+From here, only people in this segment can receive specific personalized messages like discounts or alternative offers.

 Set up personalized alternatives for each segment